UPB: Universal Powerline Bus

 Configuring the Interface

 UPB PReferences Open the preferences window in XTension and create a new interface.
 Select “UPB” as the interface type and you'll be presented with a few UPB specific settings.
 Here you'll set the system defaults for the repeater count and transmit count.
-These settings can be overridden for individual units, but for any that set the default the value will be taken from here. (note: as of this beta selecting a repeater count other than 0 when you dont have a repeater will keep any of the units from responding at all.
-Also selecting only 1 transmission seems to have a bug in it too as no lights respond unless you select at least 2 transmissions.)
+These settings can be overridden for individual units, but for any that set the default the value will be taken from here.
 The default ramp rate will be sent if no unit specific ramp rate is set or no ramp rate is specified in the applescript commands being used.
 Finally the “Scan for Setup Mode” button is used to create new units in XTension to correspond to a UPB device that you've manually placed in setup mode.

 Setting up Units